Saim-Akhtar/Devhub/README.md

 # Devhub

-An App for enabling connection between Developers
+An App for enabling connection between Developers using Full Stack

 ## Node backend in branch dev